-register_endpoint (self, callback, name=None)

-Registers an endpoint for API calls into the current App.
+register_endpoint (self, callback: Callable[[Any, dict], Any], endpoint: $str = None, kwargs) \rightarrow str$ Registers an endpoint for API calls into the current App.

-- callback The function to be called when a request is made to the named endpoint. - name (str, optional) The name of the endpoint to be used for the call (Default: None).
+- callback The function to be called when a request is made to the named endpoint. - endpoint (str, optional) The name of the endpoint to be used for the call (Default: None). - must be unique across all endpoints, and when not given, the name of the app is used as the endpoint.
+(This) - - is possible to register multiple endpoints to a single app instance.
+(It) -